Inventua/nucleus-core/Documentation/Content Managers/FilesAndFolders.md

 file extension to your file system, Nucleus will not display the file.
 Your system administrator can modify the configuration files which control which file types are allowed.

+## Rename a file or folder
+Some file systems do not support rename operations (most cloud file systems).
+If your file system provider supports it, use the check boxes on the left to select a single files or folder and click `Rename`.
+You will prompted for the new name.

+> **_NOTE:_**  You can't change the file extension of a file when renaming it.
+This is a security measure to prevent users from circumventing restricted file type checking during upload.

 ## Delete a file or folder
 To delete files or folders, use the check boxes on the left to select the files and folders that you want to delete, and click
 `Delete`.
 Folders must be empty before you can delete them.